TomasTrnkaPLC/TrainYourOwnYOLO/README.md

 git clone https://github.com/TomasTrnkaPLC/TrainYourOwnYOLO
 cd TrainYourOwnYOLO/
 ```
-Create Virtual **(Linux/Mac)** Environment (requires [venv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) which is included in the standard library of Python 3.3 or newer):
+Create Virtual **(Linux/Mac)** Environment (requires [venv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) which is included in the standard library of Python 3.6.1 or newer):
 ```
-python3 -m venv env
+python -m venv env
 source env/bin/activate
 ```
 Make sure that, from now on, you **run all commands from within your virtual environment**.